noynaert/act311spring2019/Week_01_--_VS_Code_and_Git_Notes/030_Getting_Started_With_GIT.md

 * Backup
 * Sharing and coordination between developers.
 * Distributing information to the public
-* Github.com is one site that holds repositories, but it isn't the only one.
-  * Bitbucket
-  * Gitbucket
-  * Private GIT servers
 * Servers like Github and Bitbucket provide nice web interfaces.
   * Private servers might or might not have those.
 They still work fine, but you have to manipulate them using command line or remote GUI clients.